 Before you start

-- Ensure that your internal applications published through Azure AD Application Proxy.
+- Set up your internal applications through the Azure AD Application Proxy.

 Step 1: Enable automatic redirection to the Managed Browser from Outlook